 Our students have enjoyed many hands on learning activities and projects n this first year of Marine Science at Fremantle College.

-Specialist Marine Studies - Practical
+Specialist Marine Studies - Practical in 2018

 2018 has been a big year for Specialist Marine Studies, highlighted by our record number of Year 7 applicants for 2019.